Where The Magic Happens: What You Need…

 In all of the above there is an aspect of middleware functionality, orchestration functionality, app server functionality, workflow, and even a little OSS-like functionality.

-Pronghorn checks those boxes.
+Itential checks those boxes.
 Our focus in on automating your operations, and filling in the gaps where the major players in each space mentioned so far aren’t able to fill today.
-Pronghorn is not a middleware solution, but it does some things that might lead to you thinking it was if you only heard about those pieces.
+Itential is not a middleware solution, but it does some things that might lead to you thinking it was if you only heard about those pieces.